 Prior to its IPO, Enable was obligated to distribute 100% of its distributable cash (as such term was defined in its partnership agreement) to its limited partners each fiscal quarter within 45 days following the end of the applicable quarter.
-During the three months ended March 31, 2014, we received a cash distribution of approximately \$67 million from Enable made with respect to our limited partner interest in Enable for the fourth quarter of 2013.
-We expect to receive a cash distribution of approximately \$90 million from Enable in the second quarter of 2014 to be made with respect to our limited partner interest in Enable for the first quarter of 2014.
-We also expect to receive a distribution of distributable cash generated with respect to the period commencing April 1, 2014 and ending on April 15, 2014, the date immediately prior to the completion of Enable's IPO.
+During the three months ended June 30, 2014, we received a cash distribution of approximately \$90 million from Enable made with respect to our limited partner interest in Enable for the first quarter of 2014.
+We expect to receive a cash distribution of approximately \$13 million with respect to the period commencing April 1, 2014 and ending on April 15, 2014, the date immediately prior to the completion of Enable's IPO.
 Following its IPO, Enable is expected to pay a minimum quarterly distribution of \$0.2875 per unit on its outstanding units to the extent it has sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to its general partner and its affiliates (referred to as "available cash") within 45 days after the end of each quarter.
-Enable will adjust the amount of this distribution for the period from the completion of its IPO through June 30, 2014 based on the actual length of the period.
+On July 25, 2014, Enable declared a quarterly cash distribution of \$0.2464 per unit on all of its outstanding common and subordinated units for the quarter ended June 30, 2014, which amount was adjusted for the period from the completion of its IPO through June 30, 2014 based on the actual length of the period.
+The distribution equates to \$0.2950 per unit on a full-quarter basis.
+Accordingly, we expect to receive an additional cash distribution of approximately \$58 million from Enable in the third quarter of 2014 to be made with respect to the remainder of the second quarter of 2014.